Raiden-Makoto/QuantumEDM/README.md

 ## 4. Experiments & Benchmarks

-We conducted a "Pound-for-Pound" showdown.
+We conducted a "band-for-band" showdown.
 To ensure fairness, the classical control model was "nerfed" to have the exact same bottleneck width (4 neurons) as the quantum circuit (4 qubits).

 | Model Architecture | Parameters (Coord Layer) | Final MSE Loss | Convergence (Epochs) | Result |
 | :--- | :--- | :--- | :--- | :--- |